|

 Microsatellites have been typed in 12 inbred mouse strains and have been

+found to be highly polymorphic between strains.
 Gene mapping has been greatly facilitated by the production of genetic

 variants produced by x-ray, chemical, and P–element induced mutations